 Once you have beans, it's time to grind.
-For the inverted method, your coffee should be ground just a bit finer than for a drip brewer, and coarser than Turkish Coffee.
+For the inverted method, your coffee should be ground just a bit finer than for a drip brewer, but coarser than Turkish Coffee.
 In concrete terms, it should be about as fine as table salt.

-You want your water to be within the 195-205F range.
+Your water should be within the 195-205F range.
 If you don't have a thermometer, the best way to get within that temperature range is to bring the water to a boil and then wait about 45 seconds for it to cool.
 After your water is ready, wet your filter to get rid of any paper flavor.
 It helps to have a smaller glass to hold your filter so you don't get burned.

 Insert the plunger into the Aeropress and set it on scale or stable surface, filter-side up.
 Add your coffee and pour enough water into the Aeropress to submerge the beans (about 34g).
 Stir so no grounds are left dry.
 Wait 20 seconds.